 Includes license requirements for key professional services that are open to U.S. service providers

-Changes to omnibus law in Indonesia as per March 5, 2021 has opened up most business classifications to 100% foreign ownership.
-There are 45 business classes that maintain a partial limitation of foreign ownership and 58 business classes remain closed to foreigners because they are reserved for small to medium business with 100% ownership.
+Changes to omnibus law in Indonesia as of March 5, 2021, changes to omnibus law in Indonesia have opened up most business classifications to 100 percent foreign ownership.
+Forty-five business classes maintain a partial of foreign ownership and 58 business classes remain closed to foreigners because they are reserved for small to medium business with 100% ownership.

 - Submit an investment plan of at least 10 billion Rupiah (approximately U.S. $700,000), including both fixed and working capital.

-- Invest an initial minimum of 2.5 billion Rupiah (approximately U.S. $170,000) as paid in capital from shareholders.
-In some industry sectors, such as financial services, logistics, freight forwarding, and 100% foreign-owned e-commerce companies, foreign investors are required by law to invest a higher minimum amount.
+- Invest an initial minimum of 2.5 billion Rupiah (approximately U.S. $170,000) as paid-in capital from shareholders.
+Some industry sectors include financial services, logistics, freight forwarding, and 100 percent foreign-owned e-commerce companies.

 - Have at least two shareholders, which can be companies and/or individuals.